-THE LIFE AND TIMES OF PHILIP K. DICK
+IN DEVELOPMENT: THE LIFE AND TIMES OF PHILIP K. DICK

-For a seventh year Triple Shadow’s Beth Skinner and Mari Andrejco will be visiting theater artists at the Richmond Consolidated School.
+For a seventh year Triple Shadow’s Beth Skinner and Mari Andrejco are visiting theater artists at the Richmond Consolidated School.
 The program involves three theater workshops each week over twelve weeks for Kindergarten, 1st and 2nd graders, culminating in performances of three student productions open to parents, the entire school, and community.

 PRODUCTIONS IN REPERTORY